Er-Ramthaniyye: Late Roman and Byzantine Empire

+Middle Ages

+Er-Ramthaniyye was abandoned following the Muslim conquest of the Golan in 636 AD.
+Except for a brief period of settlement during the Mamluk Sultanate, the site remained largely uninhabited throughout the Middle Ages.
+Until the 19th century, it was primarily used as pastureland by Bedouin tribes.

+Modern period

 The village was inhabited during the Ottoman era as a winter village.
 Transhumance shaped settlement in the Golan for centuries because of its harsh winters.
 The winters "forced tribespeople until the 19th century to live in hundreds of rudimentary 'winter villages' in their tribal territory.
 Starting in the second part of the 19th century, villages became "fixed and formed the nucleus of fully sedentary life in the 20th century Golan."

+Between 1885 and 1887, Jewish settlers from Beit Yehudah (an organization of Jews from Safed with experience from Gei Oni) attempted to establish a settlement at er-Ramthaniyye with support from the British philanthropist Laurence Oliphant.
+The Jewish settlers lived and worked in a large structure where the ancient architectural elements were found.
+In 1886, Oliphant published a drawing of a Greek inscription and a date palm that had been sent to him by one of the settlers.
+Oliphant documented that there were 30 Jewish families in Ramthaniyye, with a person named Rozesweig as their manager, and that they did everything possible to raise money to purchase land in er-Ramthaniyye, including pledging their original homes as collateral and selling personal belongings, such as jewelry, and sending people to Damascus to handle the necessary kushans (official Ottoman documents).
+The settlers eventually left after two years due to difficulties with land registration, obtaining the kushans, and a lack of support beyond Oliphant's assistance.

 Gottlieb Schumacher visited the site in the 1880s and documented crosses, ornaments and Greek inscriptions.
 Schumacher noted that the Sabarjah, a branch of the Nu'aym tribe, had 25 tents pitched around the village.

 After Israel occupied the area in the Six-Day War, they began destroying Syrian villages in the Golan Heights.
 Ramthaniyye was destroyed in 1967.
 The population before the war was 1304.